rsmrahul1/blockchain-starter/README.md

       The fixed bit length can vary (like 32-bit or 64-bit or 128-bit or 256-bit) depending on the hash function which is being used.
       The fixed-length output is called a hash.
       This hash is also the cryptographic byproduct of a hash algorithm.
+  ### 6. SHA-256
+      SHA-256, or Secure Hash Algorithm 256, is a hashing algorithm used to convert text of any length into a fixed-size string of 256 bits (32 bytes).
+      SHA-256 is also used in popular encryption protocols such as SSL,TLS, SSH and open source operating systems such as Unix/Linux.
+      SHA-256 is a popular hashing algorithm used in Bitcoin encryption, first introduced when the network launched in 2009.
+      Since then, SHA-256 has been adopted by a number of different blockchain projects.
+  ### 7. Blockchain Nonce
+      Nonce, short for “number used once”, is a random number that can only be used one time.
+      Nonces are generated for a specific use, most often to modify the result of a function in a cryptographic communication.
+      Discovering the next block is done by finding the right nonce, that when combined with the previous block hash, provides a lower hash value than the target.
+      This specific nonce that satisfies the mining requirement of the next block is called the “Golden Nonce”.